tigerw/Project-Euler-Solver/README.txt

 For main coding, see *.vb files.
-For built exxecutable, see /bin/Debug/ folder.
+For built executable, see /bin/Debug/ folder.